Spinach: Its Acne-Clearing Properties Revealed

 The number of different antioxidants identified in spinach is truly enormous.
 Lutein/zeaxanthin are carotenoid antioxidants that specifically hunt down lipid peroxides, and other carotenoids in spinach include neoxanthin, fucoxanthin, violaxanthin, and beta carotene.

 Spinach’s flavonoid antioxidant catalogue includes jaceidin and patuletin, and even two unique flavonoids called spinacetin and spinatoside.
-In fact, scientists have only recently identified this pair, so who knows what unique powers they possess?
+These were only identified recently, so who knows what unique powers they possess?

 Spinach boosts your friendly bacteria

-Meanwhile, eating spinach is particularly smart if you’re convinced that your acne is due to poor gut health somehow.
+Meanwhile, eating spinach is particularly smart if you’re convinced that your acne is connected to poor gut health somehow.

-Two fantastic studies have caught my eye recently, the first testing thylakoids, hidden compounds wrapped up in spinach’s leafy chloroplasts.
+Two interesting studies have caught my eye recently.
+The first tested thylakoids, hidden compounds wrapped up in spinach’s leafy chloroplasts.
 These thylakoids have strong appetite-suppressing properties and are even sold as a deep green-coloured weight loss powder.

-The advantage for acne is that l. reuteri heals many digestive woes related to skin problems.
-For example, it suppresses the inflammatory bacteria strain helicobacter pylori, which plagues third world countries causing peptic ulcers, but also prevents nutrient absorption.
+The advantage for acne?
+L. reuteri suppresses the inflammatory bacteria strain helicobacter pylori, which causes many peptic ulcers in third world countries, but also prevents healthy nutrient absorption.

 L reuteri was shown here to control intestinal permeability (AKA leaky gut syndrome), which means less inflammatory molecules flooding into the bloodstream.
 L. reuteri may have direct anti-inflammatory activity on human epithelial cells (which regulate the absorption of nutrients from food), upregulate an unusual anti-inflammatory molecule called NGF, and inhibit the pro-inflammatory messenger NF-KappaB.